klimanovakateryna/flashcards/README.md

 Submitted by:  **Kateryna Klimanova**

-This web app: **Flashcards: Guess Retro Game is an interactive web application built with React, where users test their retro gaming knowledge by flipping cards to reveal the names of classic arcade games.**
+This web app: **Veni Vici is a web application that fetches and displays random art data from an external API.**

 Time spent: **1.5** hours spent in total